sair-lab/cse473s23/README.md

 # CSE 573: Computer Vision and Image Processing

-You are free to download all the slides, but remember to include proper acknolwdgement for the contributors when use it.
+You are free to download all slides, but remember to include proper acknolwdgement to use it.

 ## Lecturer: